Guides

 Using an iPhone at a point of purchase

-Using Apple Pay in Safari
+Using Apple Pay when shopping online

 If you are browsing on your Mac or iPad and have your iPhone or Apple Watch next to you, then you can complete the process with your handheld device.